TypedIterator#

 {ECGExampleDataGroupLabel(patient_group='group_1', participant='100'): 2270, ECGExampleDataGroupLabel(patient_group='group_2', participant='102'): 1710, ECGExampleDataGroupLabel(patient_group='group_3', participant='104'): 2066, ECGExampleDataGroupLabel(patient_group='group_1', participant='105'): 2567, ECGExampleDataGroupLabel(patient_group='group_2', participant='106'): 1704, ECGExampleDataGroupLabel(patient_group='group_3', participant='108'): 78, ECGExampleDataGroupLabel(patient_group='group_1', participant='114'): 30, ECGExampleDataGroupLabel(patient_group='group_2', participant='116'): 2392, ECGExampleDataGroupLabel(patient_group='group_3', participant='119'): 1988, ECGExampleDataGroupLabel(patient_group='group_1', participant='121'): 6, ECGExampleDataGroupLabel(patient_group='group_2', participant='123'): 1518, ECGExampleDataGroupLabel(patient_group='group_3', participant='200'): 1453}

-The raw results are still available a list of dataclass instances.
+The raw results are still available.

 1 370